 Medlar and Quince Jelly, Quince Curd and Garibaldi Biscuits

-When Danny brought medlars for the first time I was absolutely flabbergasted.
-I had no idea what they look like, but strangely I guessed what they were.
-Medlars are the most intriguing looking fruits.
-Although not quite an apple, the apple looking fruits are very hard and acidic, and hence they require bletting before ready to be eaten or used as an ingredient.
-The fruits become edible after being softened or bletted by frost, or left to soften naturally.
-Bletting means that the fruit should be left to ripen beyond the ripening point, in common terms leave it to rot, and the flesh starts to decay and ferment.
+When Danny brought medlars to us for the first time I was absolutely flabbergasted.
+I had no idea what they looked like, but strangely I guessed what they were.
+Medlars are the most intriguing-looking fruits.
+Thy almost look like apples, but not quite, and are very hard and acidic, hence they require bletting before they can be eaten or used as an ingredient.
+The fruits become edible after they have been bletted by frost, or by leaving them to soften naturally.
+Bletting means that the fruit should be left to ripen beyond the ripening point, (i.e. leave the fruit until it reaches the first stages of decay).

-Most of the time medlars are mixed with apples to be turned into wine or jellies.
-As we had a large quantity of quinces donated to us I thought I’d give it a go mixing the two, and actually, the result is perfect.
-When you cook quinces for a long period of time the syrup turns pink which gives this jelly an attractive colour.
+Most of the time medlars are mixed with apples and turned into wine or jellies.
+However, as we had a large quantity of quinces donated to us I thought I’d give mixing the two together a go, and actually, the result is perfect.
+When you cook quinces for a long period of time the syrup turns pink, which gives this jelly an attractive colour.

-The theme of the quinces continue by turning more quinces into a curd, the buttery curd compliments the sweetness of the jelly and the acidity of the crème fraîche balances the dish.
+The theme of the quinces continues by turning more quinces into a curd – the buttery curd complements the sweetness of the jelly and then the acidity of the crème fraîche balances the dish.

 This garibaldi recipe has been with me for many years.
 It can be fairly temperamental and behaves best during the winter.
-If the dough gets a bit warm it sticks and makes a bit of a mess.
-My top tip is to wrap it into sausages and let it chill well for a minimum of 6 hours.
-Then, take it from the fridge when you’re ready, cut it into disks and bake immediately.
-Do not hesitate or leave it to come to room temperature, it might just misbehave.
-I know I had a few “sticky” moments in the past.
-If you have baked a few too many of these delicious biscuits keep the baked biscuits in an air tight container, or alternatively, bake what you need and keep the remaining dough in the freezer.
-Defrost the dough in the fridge overnight and bake as per the recipe below.
-I sprinkle the warm baked biscuits with caster sugar to give it even more of a homemade look.
+If the dough gets a bit warm, it sticks and makes a bit of a mess (I know as I’ve had some ‘sticky garibaldi moments’ in the past!).
+My top tip is to shape it into sausages or logs, wrap in cling film and let it chill for at least 1 hour before cutting and baking.
+Then, take it from the fridge when you’re ready, cut it into discs and bake immediately.
+If you have baked a few too many of these delicious biscuits, just keep the leftover baked biscuits in an airtight container, or alternatively, bake what you need and keep the remaining dough in the fridge or freezer (see Chef’s Notes).
+I sprinkle the warm baked biscuits with caster sugar to give them even more of a homemade look.

 - 1kg quinces

-- Caster sugar (measure the sugar after the juice is made 7 parts of sugar to 10 parts of fruit liquid)
+- caster sugar (measure the sugar after the juice is made, measuring 7 parts sugar to 10 parts fruit liquid – see method)

 - 125g caster sugar

-- 75g cold unsalted butter, cut in to small pieces
+- 75g chilled unsalted butter, cut into small pieces

 - 50g caster sugar

-Pipe the quince curd onto the jelly, followed by a squirt of the crème fraiche foam.
-Garnish with a light sprinkle of sumac or freeze dried raspberries for a dash of colour.
-Serve immediately with a couple of the garibaldi biscuits.
+To serve, spoon some quince curd onto each jelly, followed by a squirt of the crème fraîche foam.
+Decorate the tops with a sprinkling of freeze-dried raspberry pieces and finely pared orange zest, if you like.
+Serve immediately with a couple of the garibaldi biscuits served alongside each dessert.